 - Friends and Neighbors.

 - A picnic lunch if you like.
 (See Is there food? below.)

-- Extra spending money, for a souvenir t-shirt, CD, and raffle tickets for a chance to win an exciting raffle prize!
+- Extra spending money, for a souvenir t-shirt, CD, or to make a donation to keep the festival running!

 - Hover Boards

 All Festival venues are accessible for wheelchairs.
 Wheelchair accessible restrooms are available at the National Park Visitor Center, Boott Cotton Mills Museum, Downes (John Street) Parking Garage.
 Sign language interpreters are part of the performance at the Boarding House Park Stage and other selected stages.

 Are Pets a Part of the Festival?

 The Festival is a busy place, and the setting is not the best for pets.
 However, if you must bring your dog, it must be licensed and leashed, comfortable with active crowds, cleaned up after, and please have water available regularly.